BLIPs: Bayesian Learned Interatomic Potentials: Experiments

 \paragraph{Implementation details:} We fine-tune the non-conservative ORB v3 model, originally trained on a subset of ab-initio molecular dynamics data from OMAT 24~\citep{barroso2410open}.
 We select ORB v3 due to its strong performance among state-of-the-art MLIPs and its low inference latency, benefiting from its non-conservative nature, which eliminates the need for automatic differentiation during force computation.
-All models are fine-tuned for 50 epochs using a batch size of 8, in \texttt{float32-high} precision, with the AdamW optimiser and cosine scheduler.
-The loss function minimises the Huber loss (as in \citet{rhodes2025orb}) for both energy and force predictions.
-For BLIP, we employ a compact posterior network composed of four linear layers with hidden size 64 and swish activations for both the message and update functions.
-The edge network takes as input a concatenation of the pairwise distance vector (normalised to unit length) and 20 Gaussian radial basis functions applied to the raw edge distance.
-The node network processes atomic number embeddings.
-Finally, dropout probabilities $p$ are predicted and transformed into multiplicative noise coefficients using the expression $p / (1 - p)$.
+We fine-tuned ORB v3 both with (\textbf{w/}) and without (\textbf{w/o}) BLIP.
+We also fine-tuned a Deep Ensemble of 4 members for direct UQ comparison.
 Additional architectural and training details are provided in Section~\ref{sec:arch_train}.

 \paragraph{Results:}